cosynus-lix/docker_tutorial/README.md

 ```bash
 $ docker run  -di -p 3200:22 --name sshcontainer ssh
 ```
+Notice that this time:

-We run the container in background (detached, `-d` option).
+- We run the container in background (detached, `-d` option).

-We map the port 22 of the container to the port 3200 of the host.
+- We map the port 22 of the container to the port 3200 of the host: that is, we will be able to connect to the container service on port 22 (`ssh`) by connecting to the host (our system) on port 3200.

 ```bash
 $ docker container ls